Information about transferring funds to other organisations in the apprenticeship service.

 - work with regional partners

-How much can you transfer
+How much can be transferred

 The apprenticeship service calculates this amount by: